Disjoint-set data structure: Backtracking

 and Find in $O(\log n / \log \log n)$ time per operation, and Backtrack in $O(1)$ time.
 In this result, the freedom of Union to choose the representative of the formed set is essential.

 Better amortized time cannot be achieved within the class of separable pointer algorithms.

 Applications

 A demo for Union-Find when using Kruskal's algorithm to find minimum spanning tree.

 Disjoint-set data structures model the partitioning of a set, for example to keep track of the connected components of an undirected graph.
-This model can then be used to determine whether two vertices belong to the same component, or whether adding an edge between them would result in a cycle.
+This model can then be used to determine whether two vertices belong to the same component—that is, whether adding an edge between them would result in a cycle.
 The Union–Find algorithm is used in high-performance implementations of unification.

 This data structure is used by the Boost Graph Library to implement its Incremental Connected Components functionality.
 It is also a key component in implementing Kruskal's algorithm to find the minimum spanning tree of a graph.

-The Hoshen-Kopelman algorithm uses a Union-Find in the algorithm.
+The Hoshen-Kopelman algorithm uses a Union-Find.

+Union-find can be used to implement reasonably performant Type inference algorithms.